ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     [    5.558544] cpu cpu6: pvtm=1717
     [    5.562484] cpu cpu6: pvtm-volt-sel=5

+Please note that PVTM also handles the GPU and NPU parts of the SoC.
 For more details about the basics behind these mechanisms see chapters 17 and 18 in [RK3588's Technical Reference Manual part 2](https://dl.radxa.com/rock5/hw/datasheet/Rockchip%20RK3588%20TRM%20V1.0-Part2%2020220309.pdf) (beware: that's a ~3700 pages PDF weighing 56 MB).

 Next step: check whether those RK3588 where the kernel denies highest clockspeeds can be convinced by some [slight manual overvolting to allow for max performance](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/141?u=tkaiser) (resulting in higher temperatures at full load of course!).